 - Movement of the Eyes: This is an assessment of ocular (eye-related) motor skills.
 We look at the way both of your child’s eyes move in different directions: horizontally, vertically, and diagonally.
 We analyze the child’s shifting of their gaze from one place to another, and how she responds to a moving target.

 People with CVI use compensatory skills, or the strategies, techniques, and adapted materials individuals with visual impairments need to access educational curriculum and to navigate the world.
-Compensatory skills are using strengths to overcome areas of challenge, and are often developed naturally.
+Compensatory skills use strengths to overcome areas of challenge, and are often developed naturally.
 Individuals with CVI use their sensory channels and cognitive processes to figure out the world around them.
 Their experiences directly impact how these skills are shaped and used.
-Some CVI compensatory skills include context, auditory cues, verbal cues, tactile cues/exploration, and color-coding.
+Some CVI compensatory skills include context, auditory cues, verbal cues, tactile cues/exploration, and color coding.
 Some with CVI use their vision, some use their compensatory skills, and many use both.

 It’s so helpful to understand these visual behaviors of CVI because they can affect your child socially, too.
 Your child might not recognize people, which makes it seem like he’s ignoring them — when, of course, he’s not.
 He might appear to lack empathy, but it’s just because he can’t recognize and respond to facial expressions.
 He might seem uptight or sad, because it’s so tough to relax when trying to process visual information.
 Or he might not automatically defend himself when a ball is thrown toward him.